-For other meals, if staying in the Guest House Suite, you'll find enough cooking utensils to rustle up a meal on the hob; there's also cutlery, pots and pans, microwave and a kettle.
-There's a grocery store just a block away.
+For other meals, if staying in the Guest House Suite or the Caboré Main Suite, you'll find enough cooking utensils to rustle up a meal on the hob; there's also cutlery, pots and pans, microwave and a kettle.
 For guests in the other suites who want to prepare a quick sandwich or make a cup of tea, just ask and you can use the kitchen in the main house.

 Dining out is a treat in Paraty.
 Stroll around the cobbled streets to find a cuisine of your fancy - the Pousada provides a map of the town with restaurants highlighted.
 We dined at Margarita Cafe one night - delicious cocktails and great specials.
 We also really liked the innovative fusion cooking at the more pricey Banana de Terra, which gives a contemporary twist to local ingredients especially seafood - think fish with bananas or tapioca puree or their own take on traditional moqueca.
 At the other end of the scale, there are a number of Thai and pizza takeaways.
 Paraty is home of cachaça; there's even a shop in town selling nothing else so be sure to imbibe.